 Sangre de Cristo

 Sangre de Cristo National Heritage Area is the gateway to southern Colorado and preserves and protects the unique cultural heritage here.
 This area is rich in history, religion, culture and bio-diversity protecting and promoting the villages and lifestyles of some of America’s earliest Spanish settlements and early railroad communities.
 It is among the most unique and well-preserved cultural landscapes in the nation, with stunning natural resources.
-From scenic drives along Los Caminos Antiguos Scenic Byway, fishing on the Conejos River, sledding down the Great Sand Dunes, or visiting the oldest Catholic parish in Colorado, there’s a lot to appreciate and enjoy here.
+From scenic drives along Los Caminos Antiguos Scenic Byway, fishing on the Conejos River, sledding down the Great Sand Dunes National Park and Preserve, or visiting the oldest Catholic parish in Colorado, there’s a lot to appreciate and enjoy here.

 Be sure to see: